 Add Captcha to Your Forms

 This tool verifies users are human before allowing form submission.
-For Contact Form 7, adding CAPTCHA is straightforward: obtain API keys for reCAPTCHA from Google, enter these keys in the Contact Form 7 settings, and then insert the CAPTCHA shortcode into your form.
+Adding CAPTCHA for Contact Form 7 is straightforward: obtain API keys for reCAPTCHA from Google, enter these keys in the Contact Form 7 settings, and then insert the CAPTCHA shortcode into your form.
 This simple step helps safeguard your forms against unwanted spam and automated submissions, ensuring that only genuine users can interact with your site.

 Disable XML-RPC if Not Required